39th Annual NRJE Conference

 Thematic Grouped Sessions

-1. Jewish Educational Systems & Trends
+1. Jewish Educational Systems & Historical Trends

 • Matty Lichtenstein – New Dataset on the Entire Jewish Education System in New York State (~550 Schools), Identifying Religious Affiliation, Demographics, and Curricular Data